rudolph-ito/chily-games/references.md

 "Prince Aegon," said Tyrion, "since we're both stuck aboard this boat, perhaps you will honor me with a a game of cyvasse to while away the hours?"

-The prince game him a wary look.
+The prince gave him a wary look.
 "I am sick of *cyvasee*."

 "Sick of losing to a dwarf, you mean?"